Overview

 Custom code enables the programmers to create their own conditions for the branch of the flow.

 In the example below, the system verifies that a certain value is true before proceeding to the next step.
-Make sure that all same-level steps (“brothers”) of the branch should also have a custom condition so that all bases are covered.
+Make sure that all same-level steps (“siblings”) of the branch should also have a custom condition to ensure complete coverage.

 Delay